TheSchilk/psMCU/README.md

 `Doc/`: Documentation
 `KiCad/`: KiCad PCB Project
 `Logisim/`: Logisim Digital Simulation
-`NotepadppStyler/`: Syntax Highlighting for psASM assembly in Notepad++
-`Programms/`: Programms for the psMCU written in psASM
+`SyntaxHighlighting/`: Syntax Highlighting for psASM assembly in Notepad++ and vim `Programms/`: Programms for the psMCU written in psASM
-`psASM/`: Basic assembler that creates binaries from .psASM files
+`psASM/`: Python assembler that creates binaries from .psASM files
 `ROMGeneration/`: Script and source file for generating state machine ROMs
 `ROMs/`: Binaries for all ROMs